ogasadkhan/Python/README.md

 # Python
-Python programming practice and projects
+This is my Python programming practice and projects repository where I have uploaded my practice program and projects regarding Python